ev2900/OpenSearch_Log_Analytics/workshop/content/collect-log-cloud-watch/3_Send_Log_Data_to_OpenSearch/_index.en.md

 weight: 10
 ---

-We have now create an OpenSearch domain, configured the required IAM and OpenSearch premissions and we created two Glue jobs that we can run.
-One Glue job that completes sucssfully and another which creates an error.
+We have now created an OpenSearch domain, configured the required IAM and OpenSearch permissions and we created two Glue jobs that we can run to produce logs.

 All of the log information for the Glue jobs is collected in CloudWatch.
-Lets send the data - in realtime - from CloudWatch to OpenSearch
+Lets set up Lambda functions that will – in real time – send the CloudWatch log data to OpenSearch

 We can complete this in the following steps

 1. Set up CloudWatch to OpenSearch Lambda Function(s)
-2. Re-run the Glue Jobs to Create additonal CloudWatch Logs
+2. Re-run the Glue Jobs to Create additional CloudWatch Logs

 #### Set up CloudWatch to OpenSearch Lambda Function(s)